 Chance is never exhausting, he lets his music and art speak the loudest.
 The world doesn’t need another Kanye, just the artists that are following in the footprints he left as he marched through the trenches.
 Chance just jumped to the head of the pack.
 The two first met back in 2014 during Budweiser’s Made In America event in Los Angeles where both were performers.
 It wasn’t until last July, however, that Kanye publicly acknowledged his talents.
 During the Ottawa Bluesfest, another event where the two performed at, Ye gave Chance a huge shout out, citing him as, “One of the most talented young new artists.”
 There’s a reaction video of Chance that is a must see.
 It’s been years of anticipating what these two would sound like together and it’s better than anything we could’ve imagined.

 While Chance and Kanye may be cut from the same artistic cloth, one big difference between the two is how they view money.
 Kanye has been very public about needing money to fund his dreams.
 He is literally on Twitter asking Mark Zuckerberg to invest a fortune so that he can create bigger and better products.
-Chance on the other hand is focusing on creating without the assistance of bigger investors.
+Chance, on the other hand, is focusing on creating without the assistance of bigger investors.
 Finding a way to be successful without the need of any major label.

 He’s giving away the music for free and making people want to pay for his performances.
 He is finding a way despite walking down the path less traveled.
-His mentally is a rare one, the kind of mindset you couldn’t have 10 years ago but because of the internet is now possible.
+His mentality is a rare one, the kind of mindset you couldn’t have 10 years ago but because of the internet is now possible.
 Chance is becoming something like a revolutionary and doing so by creating his own rules like Kanye once did.
-The two are in very different places but hopefully it’s Chance who begins to rub off on Kanye and not vice-versa.
+The two are in very different places but hopefully, it’s Chance who begins to rub off on Kanye and not vice-versa.

 The tides in hip-hop are changing, the next generation of artists are starting to make the waves and the old guard are embracing the new age.
 Kendrick, J. Cole, Drake, and Chance are just a few who are truly making hip-hop something spectacular to watch.
 These are the artists who will be filling up the blank pages in the history books, who we will look back on with pride and tell our children about their reign.

 Especially Lil Chano from the 79th, it’s been incredible to watch his success.
-He went from making a mixtape during a 10 day suspension from school to rapping with the College Dropout.
+He went from making a mixtape during a 10-day suspension from school to rapping with the College Dropout.
 There’s no denying that he will continue to soar higher and higher, the wind is truly beneath his wings.
 There’s no ceiling or cage that can contain him, he will go far, maybe even further than his idols.
 The Life Of Pablo is just a stepping stone that will allow him to conquer even bigger mountains.

 This is the beginning of something special, the real rise of Chance The Rapper.